The Ramakrishna Mission

 from the crops they grow but they have to depend solely on the outside world for

-their meagre necessities of existence like salt, chillies, tobacco, and clothes.
+their meager necessities of existence like salt, chillies, tobacco, and clothes.

-Literacy is very low and ill-health stalks the land with malnutrition, anaemia
+Literacy is very low and ill-health stalks the land with malnutrition, anemia

 and diseases like malaria, lung infections including T.B, skin diseases.
 The